RetrievalBackdoorDefense/PoLAR/README.md

 For detailed information on the configuration structure and additional setup instructions, please refer to [`PoLAR/conf/README.md`](https://github.com/RetrievalBackdoorDefense/PoLAR/blob/master/PoLAR/conf/README.md ).

-It is recommended that the data files be organized in the following structure:
+It is recommended that the pretrained model files be organized in the following structure:
 ```yaml
 common
 └── pretrained-model